Condos – How much should be in reserves?

 If you walk around an area with a lot of old condo complexes in disrepair, know that was caused by WA not having a Reserve Study Requirement, to some extent.
 Know that a healthy Association is not only important to the owners of the condo units, the buyers of the condo units and the sellers of condo units, but everyone impacted by “an eyesore” in the neighborhood.

-40 Responses to “Condos – How much should be in reserves?”
+73 thoughts on “Condos – How much should be in reserves?

 1. Great explanation Ardell.
 I believe every buyer and condo owner should grasp this concept.
 Thanks for taking the time to explain it so well.
 I am going to post a link back to it later today on my blog!